 There is a variety of definitions of administrative rules.
 For the purpose of disclosure they are understood as instructions to supervised entities to fulfil certain legislative and regulatory requirements.

 3. General guidance includes explicit disclosure requirements from Directive 2013/36/EU and explanations deemed necessary to set out how the rules should be applied by institutions.

 Additionally, such guidance will cover any other relevant information that competent authorities may wish to release to enhance the understanding of the capital adequacy framework.

 Directive 2013/36/EU and Regulation (EU) No 575/2013 contain a large number of options and national discretions which may be applied on the basis of national circumstances.

-This section includes general criteria and methodologies of the Supervisory Review and Evaluation Process (SREP), minimum requirements for institutions' own Capital Adequacy Assessment Process (ICAAP) and policies on supervisory measures.
+This section includes general criteria and methodologies of the SREP, minimum requirements for institutions' own Internal Capital Adequacy Assessment Process (the “ICAAP”) and policies on supervisory measures.

 This section includes aggregate statistical data on key aspects of the implementation of the prudential framework in each Member State.
-The disclosure includes national statistical data about the banking sector, credit risk, operational risk, market risk and supervisory actions and measures.
+The disclosure includes national statistical data on the financial sector, credit risk, operational risk, market risk, waivers and on supervisory measures and administrative penalties.